MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_MQTT.md

 ## FB_INPUT_PUSHBUTTON_MQTT

 ### __General__
-Reads out a digital input and sets a single, double or long output high for one cyclus when a single, double or long press has been detected on the input.
+Reads out a digital input and sets a single, double or long output high for one cycle when one of those events has been detected on the configured input.

 ### __Block diagram__